 Offspring ranged from 0.89g to 4.63g (Supplementary Table 3).
 A significant difference (ANOVA, df=92, F=7.66, p=0.007) was found between offspring of different parental pairs within the transgenerational treatment.
 Offspring from tolerant fathers were significantly larger than those of tolerant mothers.
 This appears to be a trend throughout all four treatments (Supplementary Figure 1), however no statistical significance was found in any other comparison.

 In several transcriptomic comparisons we identified downregulation of growth and development genes (TNNI2, TNNC2, MYSS, ACTA1, ACTN3) in offspring of tolerant mothers.
-This was most apparent in the acute exposure conditions, but we also identified them when comparing control to transgenerational treatments for tolerant mother offspring.
+This was most apparent in the acute exposure conditions, but we also identified them when comparing control to transgenerational treatments for tolerant mother offspring (Figure 5).
 At the same time, we identified many upregulated genes linked to neural plasticity suggesting a possible trade-off with body size when compensating for changes in seawater chemistry.

 Supplementary Figure 1.
 Boxplot of offspring weight across different pCO2 treatments.
 Colors represent parental pairs; blue indicates tolerant mothers while green are offspring from tolerant fathers.